opendxl/opendxl-epo-client-python/doc/sdk/basiccorehelpexample.rst

 Prerequisites
 *************

 * The samples configuration step has been completed (see :doc:`sampleconfig`)
-* The ePO DXL service is running and available on the fabric (see `ePO DXL Python Service <https://github.com/opendxl/opendxl-epo-service-python>`_)
+* An ePO DXL service is running and available on the fabric.
+If version 5.0 or later of the DXL ePO extensions are installed on your ePO server, an ePO DXL service should already be running on the fabric.
+If you are using an earlier version of the DXL ePO extensions, you can use the `ePO DXL Python Service <https://github.com/opendxl/opendxl-epo-service-python>`_.
-* The client is authorized to invoke the ePO DXL Service (see `ePO DXL Service Client Authorization <https://opendxl.github.io/opendxl-epo-service-python/pydoc/authorization.html#client-authorization>`_)
+* The client is authorized to invoke the ePO DXL Service, and the user that is connecting to the ePO server (within the ePO DXL service) has permission to execute the "core help" remote command (see :doc:`authorization`).

 Setup
 *****